|MP 2.04.56||Immune Cell Function Assay|

 |Last Review Status/Date

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-ImmuKnow® (Cylex, Columbia, MD) is an immune cell function assay cleared for marketing by the U.S. Food and Drug Administration (FDA) in April 2002 to detect cell-mediated immunity (CMI) in an immunosuppressed patient population.
-The assay measures the concentration of adenosine triphosphate (ATP) in whole blood following a 15- to 18-hour incubation with the mitogenic stimulant phytohemagglutinin (PHA).
+ImmuKnow® measures the concentration of ATP in whole blood after a 15- to 18-hour incubation with the mitogenic stimulant, phytohemagglutinin.
 In cells that respond to stimulation, increased ATP synthesis occurs during incubation.
 Concurrently, whole blood is incubated in the absence of stimulant for the purpose of assessing basal ATP activity.
 CD4+ T lymphocytes are immunoselected from both samples using anti-CD4 monoclonal antibody-coated magnetic particles.
 After washing the selected CD4+ cells on a magnet tray, a lysis reagent is added to release intracellular ATP.
 A luminescence reagent added to the released ATP produces light measured by a luminometer, which is proportional to the concentration of ATP.
-The characterization of the cellular immune response of a specimen is made by comparing the ATP concentration for that specimen to fixed ATP level ranges.
+The characterization of the cellular immune response of a specimen is made by comparing the ATP concentration for that specimen with fixed ATP production ranges.

 Use of the immune cell function assay to monitor and predict immune function after solid organ transplantation is considered investigational.